Croatia: Citizens push hard to kick-start energy sharing – DW – 02/05/2024

 For individual solar producers in Croatia, the situation has improved dramatically since 2018.
 The number of required documents, for instance, has dropped from 66 to only three, says Pirsic.

-What's more, there are EU-financed incentives, and since the war in Ukraine began in 2022, Croatia's government has abolished taxes on all solar installations.
+What's more, there are EU-financed incentives, and since Russia's war on Ukraine began in 2022, Croatia's government has abolished taxes on all solar installations.

 All of this will help Krk in its bid to become Croatia's first energy-autonomous island, albeit without the aid of genuine energy communities — democratic associations that are co-invested in renewable sources and may also participate in distribution, energy storage and sharing, energy efficiency services or other energy services.